OFFTKP/OFFTKP/README.md

   When it comes to technology, I am interested in game development, chess engines, old games/consoles, game cheat creation, and automating daily tasks to make my life easier.
 </p>
 <p align="center">
-  I am also interested in chess, fish keeping, reading programming books and gaming.
+  I am also interested in chess, fish keeping, reading, drawing and gaming.
 </p>
 <p align="center">
   If there's anything you need to ask me related to any of the above, send me an email: parisoplop@gmail.com